Historic St. George Street

 San Marco Avenue is also where you'll find the serene Mission of Nombre de Dios, the site of America's first mission.
 A walking tour of the beautiful grounds will bring you by a 208-foot, stainless steel Great Cross, a church built in 1965, a bronze statue of Father Francisco Lopez de Mendoza Grajales (celebrant of the first Mass here), as well as the small, Spanish-style chapel of Our Lady of La Leche.

 Off San Marco Avenue, on Magnolia Avenue, is the Fountain of Youth Archaeological Park, where visitors can drink from the very spring that Ponce de Leon thought was the sought-after fountain of youth.

 Heading back toward downtown, pick up Cordova Street at Orange Street.
 Lined with art galleries, quaint bed and breakfast inns and ornate Victorian houses, Cordova is also where you'll find the historic Tolomato Cemetery and the architecturally stunning Grace United Methodist Church.
-Check out the sea glass jewelry made by local artists at High Tide Gallery, and clothing and accessories for your pet at Paradise Poochie.

 In the mood to splurge for dinner?
 Try the five-course tasting menu at Michael's Tasting Room, where rotating art exhibits adorn the walls and diners can sample wines in a wine gallery.